matei84/Testing/README.md

 @author: Leonardo
 """

-# Exercise 2
+# Rebalancing a Portfolio

-The code does a rebalances process, for this particular case for three dates ( 6/30/2017, 12/31/2017 and 6/30/2018 respectively).
+The code does a rebalances process, for this particular case for different dates.
 For each rebalance, it is needed 50 stocks with highest value scores from the starting universe.

 ## Installation